effjy/nightwatch/README.md

 ## Current project status

+- Standard release layout: **implemented and install-verified** — Nightwatch can be installed once and calibrated, checked, and monitored from any directory without a developer-specific source path
+- Final release calibration and preflight: **complete** — the protected version-5 baseline matches the installed release binary and current kernel;
+  all 11 readiness checks pass with no warning or failure
+- Installed report-path smoke test: **complete** — 13 snapshots, no failed scan, overrun, degradation, integrity change, or dropped evidence; protected text and schema-3 JSON evidence finalized under `/var/log/nightwatch`
 - Foreground monitoring and reports: **complete and validated**
 - Calibration, media attribution, and recovery journals: **complete and validated**